-NBI is a UK regulated entity and is fully compliant with PRA prescribed liquidity requirements.
+NBI is a U.K. regulated entity is fully compliant with the U.K. PRA prescribed liquidity requirements.

-The table below shows the maturity profile of the Bank's assets.
+The table on next page shows the maturity profile of the Bank's assets.
 The analysis into maturity groupings is based on the remaining period to the contractual maturity date or, if earlier, the expected date the assets will be realised.
 Derivatives are disclosed at fair value on demand with the exception of gross settled derivatives, which are shown by contractual maturity remaining.
 Loans advances to others and financial assets with embedded derivatives are presented at fair value.
 All the others assets are presented at carrying value.